-If you rent your home, please work with your landlord to determine if you’re able to install a home battery.
+If you rent, please first work with your landlord to determine if you’re able to install a home battery.

-During an electric power outage, your solar system will not provide power to your home unless designed to do so.
-This is to ensure that your solar system does not send power to the grid when it could be dangerous to electrical workers.
-For more information on accessing your home’s solar power during and outage, call your solar provider.
+During a power outage, your solar system will not provide power to your home unless designed to do so.
+This is to ensure your solar system doesn’t send power to the grid when it could be unsafe for electrical workers.
+For more details on accessing your home’s solar power during an outage, call your solar provider.

 Ready to go solar?
 Learn more about your options.

 How long a home battery charge will last is determined by:

 Household usage varies and depends on factors such as:

 EVERY HOME IS DIFFERENT.
 PLEASE WORK WITH YOUR STORAGE PROVIDER TO FIND THE BEST OPTION FOR YOU.

 Most battery storage systems use Lithium Ion (Li-Ion) batteries.
 In most instances, the battery and the components that come with it should last at least 10 years.
 They should also be warrantied for 10 years.